sam-kirk/DSP-RPi/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+To take images with RPi:
+1.Use the for_pi/image_capture_timed.py or for_pi/image_capture_host_trigger.py

+  a.For the timed trigger:
-To take images with RPi use the for_pi/image_capture_timed.py or for_pi/image_capture_host_trigger.py For the timed trigger run the script on the RPi and follow the console prompts.
-It will set the capture to go off at timed intervals for the amount of time you set.
+    1. Run the script on the RPi and follow the console prompts
+    2. It will set the capture to go off at timed intervals for the amount of time you set

+  b.For the host trigger scripts:
-For the trigger scripts run the script on the RPi making sure to host the server on your local network.
-Using another device navigate to the page and tap the "take picture" button to trigger an image capture on the RPi.
+    1. Run the script on the RPi making sure to host the server on your local network
+    2. Using another device navigate to the page and tap the "take picture" button to trigger an image capture on the RPi.

-Once the picture have been taken use a USB stick, or any other method, to transfer the files from the RPi to your main computer.
+2. Once the picture have been taken use a USB stick, or any other method, to transfer the files from the RPi to your main computer
-The images should be placed in the web_host/static/image folder Now run web_host/main_host.py.
+3. The images should be placed in the web_host/static/image folder
+4. Now run web_host/main_host.py.
-Next, navigate to the local webpage indicated in the console.
+5. Next, navigate to the local webpage indicated in the console.
-The webpage contains instructions on how to analyse the images from here and notes on inerpretting the results.
+6. Finally, the webpage contains instructions on how to analyse the images and inerpret the results.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->